cljctools/iam/README.md

 - no providers, use self hosted iam + decentralized identity:
   - "login with" requires app registration, when we want decentralized apps that run from code
   - what ory does is a lot more, we need self hosted iam and use DIDs
+- just an embedded process: like we start jetty or aleph, iam should be just a process we start on host port, or - use it's modules as library (`reitit` is exactly an example of how)

 ## already out there